Kanicbay/Numeric-Methods/README.md

-# PHPProjectNumericMethods
+# Numeric Methods
-Project about numeric methods in order to find roots in functions using PHP.
-In this repo we will use Bisection and Newton Raphson methods, which were learn in classes, but using Python and Matlab.
+In this repository you'll find some of our work in numeric methods such as bisection and newton method in differents languagues.
+That's why we've created this
+- IB
+- IIB

+Every folder has homework and project about.